9 Subjects for Photography in Nepal

-With the great variety of cultures co-existing in this small country, Nepal is a country full of festivals.
-It is said that Nepal has more festivals than the days in a year.
+Nepal is a country full of festivals with a variety of cultures co-existing in this small country.
+There’s a saying, ” Nepal has more festivals than the days in a year”.
 Every day is a day of celebration for one or the other community of Nepal.

-2. People and Faces:
+2. People and Faces

-The vibrant cities of Nepal have many vibrant bazaars which sit as a charm of the city.
-The bazaar is filled with colorful shops selling a variety of goods like shiny bangles, local spices, vegetables, silverware and many other daily commodities.
+The vibrant cities of Nepal have many lively bazaars which sit as a charm of the city.
+The bazaar full of colorful shops sells a variety of everyday goods.
+Like, shiny bangles, local spices, vegetables, silverware and many other daily commodities.

-4. Ancient cities of Nepal:
+4. Ancient cities of Nepal

-Nepal has these beautiful ancient cities which make you feel that you have travelled centuries back in time.
-It is hard not to be caught by the Majestic lure of these cities while walking the cobbled streets along the stunning temples, stone statues and gold plated doors.
+Nepal has these beautiful ancient cities which make you feel that you have traveled centuries back in time.
+It is hard to escape the majestic lure of these cities while walking the cobbled streets along the stunning temples, stone statues and gold plated doors.

 5. Monks and Sadhus:

 Capture peace while monk lights the butter lamps in a sacred ceremony or find a Sadhus, wandering ascetics of Hindus, covered with ashes in the temples of Nepal.
 Monks and sadhus of Nepal make wonderful subjects of striking photography

-6. Wildlife Photography in Nepal:
+6. Wildlife Photography in Nepal

-Wildlife diversity is notable feature of this wonderful country.
-The home to the exotic wildlife such as tigers, elephants, monkeys, rhinos, bears, deer, crocodiles, leopards, river dolphins and a staggering 900 species of birds.
+Wildlife diversity is a notable feature of this wonderful country.
+The country is home to the exotic wildlife such as tigers, elephants, monkeys, rhinos, bears, deer, crocodiles, leopards, river dolphins and a staggering 900 species of birds.

-7. Sunrise in Nepal:
+7. Sunrise in Nepal

-Stretching from the Himalayan mountain range to the sultry jungles of the Terai plains, Nepal offers widely diverse terrain in a relatively small area.
+Stretching from the Himalayan mountain range to the sultry jungles of the Terai plains, Nepal offers diverse terrain in a quite small area.
 The dramatic landscape of Nepal makes this country amazing and photogenic.

 It is not a surprise if the mountains are the first thing that strikes the mind while talking about this outstanding country, Nepal.
 Nepal is the home to the most beautiful mountains in the world, including the highest mountain, Mount Everest.